gqmaguirejr/E-learning/README.md

 1. Save the PDF file, for example: oscar.pdf
 2. Extract the For DIVA information as JSON
    ```
-   ./extract_pseudo_JSON-from_PDF.py --pdf oscar.pdf --json event.json
+   ./extract_pseudo_JSON-from_PDF.py --pdf oscar.pdf --json oscar.json
    ```
 3. Make the announcement for a course (with course_id 11):
    ```
-   ./JSON_to_calendar.py -c 11 --nocortina --json event.json
+   ./JSON_to_calendar.py -c 11 --nocortina --json oscar.json
    ```

 The --nocortina flag says do not put into the KTH calendar (even if you have permssions to do so).
+At the moment the Cortina functionality is not available in production.

 ## Making covers and applying them to a thesis